 Socks for Cold Feet With Poor Circulation

 Learning how to keep feet warm with poor circulation also means looking at what you should put on your feet.
 Walking around indoors barefoot is not going to help constricted blood vessels that are keeping your feet cold.
-That means you might need to think about wearing a pair of socks to improve blood circulation.
+That means you might need to think about wearing a pair of thick socks to improve blood circulation.

 The fabric in the socks has been designed to be breathable meaning that you won’t get any unpleasant odors when you are wearing them.
 You also get eight socks in this pack which is perfect for just over a week’s wear.